peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The sum of the two numbers, that is, this arbitrary-precision decimal floating-point number plus another arbitrary-precision decimal floating-point number.
+If this arbitrary-precision decimal floating-point number is not-a-number (NaN), returns NaN.

 <a id="Add_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Add